UsabilityEngineering/ErrandPlanner/README.md

 **Executive Summary**

 We have
-* Finished the final prototype
+* Completed the final prototype
-    * added more color to the prototype instead of being grayscale
+    * Incorporated an expanded color palette into the design, replacing the previous grayscale scheme
-* did some "User Test Procedures" and collected data

-[Full phase III report](phaseIII/)
+* Conducted User Test Procedures and Gathered Data [Full phase III report](phaseIII/)